 For many couples, the idea of letting a court decide how to split up their hard-earned property can be scary.
 Working out a divorce settlement can be a smart alternative, giving you more control over the outcome.
 At Solutions Based Family Law, we have significant experience negotiating divorce settlements, including through mediation.
 We are also seasoned litigators who can take your case to trial if necessary to help you get a favorable outcome.

 When it comes to alimony (spousal maintenance), it is not automatically awarded in Colorado divorces.
-Courts will consider several factors in deciding whether to award alimony.
+Courts will consider statutory factors—and in many cases advisory guideline formulas—in deciding whether to award spousal maintenance.
 This includes the length of the marriage, any income disparity between the spouses, each party’s financial resources, tax implications, each spouse’s employability, and the standard of living of the parties.
 This is a very fact-based determination that will come down to the unique facts of your case.

 If you signed a prenuptial or postnuptial agreement with your spouse, then it will typically contain provisions related to property division and alimony.
 Our Denver divorce attorneys can evaluate your prenup and advise you of your legal rights based on the contract and Colorado law.